Alex-Stoilov-Dev/CalculatorApp/README.md

 -  Division
 -  Exponentiation

-The calculator works both in CLI and as a Desktop App, built with swing.
+The calculator works both in CLI and as a Desktop App, built with Swing.